helanga/Pewlett-Hackard-Analysis/README.md

 ## Summery
 1) How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-   According to the above results ,72 458 employee positions need to be filled in very near future when silver tsunami begins to impact.
+   According to the above results, 72 458 employee positions need to be filled in very near future when silver tsunami begins to impact.
+70% of the employees are Senior staff and Senior Engineer.

 2) Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-    By looking at the number of emloyees ritiring(72,458) and count of mentoship eligibility employees  1549 the ratio is 1:47 that is 1 mentor has to train 47 mentees roughly.
+    By looking at the number of emloyees retiring(72,458) and count of mentoship eligibility employees (1549), the ratio is 1:47 that is 1 mentor has to train 47 mentees.

-So there are not enough retirement ready employees to train next generation of Pewlett Hackard .
+So there are not enough retirement ready employees to train next generation of Pewlett Hackard.

-- Departmentwise countdown retiirng employees /mentorship eligibility employees
+- Retreive retiirng employees and mentorship eligibility employees in Departmentwise

    - Departmentwise countdown retiirng employees